 Few theaters attack new work with as much fire as Shotgun.
 Over the years the troupe has electrified critics and audiences alike with hits such as Mark Jackson's "Death of Meyerhold," Liz Duffy Adams' "Dog Act," Jason Craig and Dave Malloy's "Beowulf" and Linda McLean's "Strangers, Babies."

 To be sure, Dooley believes theater is more than entertainment.
 Looking ahead, he hopes to increase Shotgun's impact by building a bigger venue, giving emerging artists a leg up and working with local students.
 It's all part of his "manifesto" for the future.

-"I don't want to distract people.
-I don't want to help them forget their lives," he said.
+"I don't want to distract people, I don't want to help them forget their lives," he says.
 "I want to remind them that they are human and they are part of a community and we are all connected."